 One danger in Kaizen event planning is the temptation to try to boil the ocean.
 But Kaizen events are designed to be very specific and targeted.
 They are not the ideal approach for structural changes that span many functional areas.
 That’s why it is a good idea to have a clear definition of the target process and function before the event begins.
 You should clearly state which teams and departments will be involved and which problem you are trying to solve.

 Assemble the Team

 Kaizen event team members usually include those who are directly responsible for the process to be improved and other stakeholders, such as internal customers of the proves.
 You might also want to add subject matter experts if appropriate or potentially even external customers or vendors.
-Kaizen events should also be recognized as a training opportunity, so you might also want to include people who have not yet had the chance to practice this improvement technique even if they aren’t directly involved in the process to be improved.
+Kaizen events should also be recognized as a training opportunity, so you might also want to include people who have not yet had the chance to practice this improvement technique even if they aren’t directly involved in the process being improved.

 Improvement is relative, so in order to know if your Kaizen event has been effective, you must set some benchmarks for improvement.
 That means taking some objective measurements of existing results and deciding how much better you expect them to be after the event.
 These key performance indicators might include metrics around quality, cost, resource utilization, customer satisfaction, space utilization, staff efficiency, or other results important to your business.

 If your team has had lots of practice with Kaizen events, pre-event training might not be necessary.
 Otherwise, it is essential to take the time to provide guidance on what to expect during a Kaizen event and which improvement tools will be used.
-The team should be training on your improvement management technology and know how it will be used before, during, and after the event to support the effort and capture the knowledge generated.
+The team should be trained on your improvement management technology and know how it will be used before, during, and after the event to support the effort and capture the knowledge generated.
 Everyone should be clear about their role and know how their performance will be measured.